Vollkorn01/Deep-Learning-Fitness-Exercise-Correction-Keras/README.md

-# Wrong Posture Detection on the Plank Fitness Exercise using a Artificial Neural Network with Keras
+# Detecting Wrong Posture of the Plank Fitness Exercise using an Artificial Neural Network
 ## Get Started

 To run the training of the artificial neural network, run the ANN.ipynb as a jupyter notebook.
 All necessary requirements are in the requirements.txt which can be installed by running `pip install -r requirements.txt`.